top of page

 Kauz turned back to Xander.
 “The beach beyond the jungle, eh?
 But where are you from?”

-The words reverberated through the chamber, sending a chill down Xander’s back.
-Why did everyone want to know where he was from?
-The correct answers of Astor, Earth, or “the waking world” might not suffice.
+The words reverberated throughout the chamber, sending a chill down Xander’s back.
 “I—uh, I don’t know exactly.”

 “He’s not going to tell us.”
 Kauz grunted.
 “Do you know anything about a hidden city?”

-Kauz leaned in closer to his face as the red mechanical eye studied his micro-expressions.
-“Are you sure about that?”
+The barbarian leader leaned in close to Xander’s face as the red mechanical eye studied his micro-expressions.

 “Sir,” Ruuk said, “we saw him conspiring with the boy.”

 “The boy-child?”
-Kauz faced Xander again.
-“Do you know this boy?”
+Kauz got even closer.
+“Do you know him?”

 “We—”